IBM/maximo-visual-inspection-table/README.md

-# Generate and visualize video analytics using IBM Visual Insights
+# Generate and visualize video analytics using IBM Maximo Visual Inspection

-In this Code Pattern we will demonstrate a dashboard that'll enable users to extract image analysis data from an IBM Visual Insights instance.
+In this Code Pattern we will demonstrate a dashboard that'll enable users to extract image analysis data from an IBM Maximo Visual Inspection instance.
 This extracted data can be filtered and viewed within an interactive table.
 The displayed data can also be exported as a PDF report.

-When the reader has completed this Code Pattern, they will understand how to extract information from an IBM Visual Insights instance as a CSV file, and how to visualize and filter the data within a web browser.
+When the reader has completed this Code Pattern, they will understand how to extract information from an IBM Maximo Visual Inspection instance as a CSV file, and how to visualize and filter the data within a web browser.

-This code pattern is targeted towards users who have uploaded images to an IBM Visual Insights instance via the Visual Inspector iOS application.
+This code pattern is targeted towards users who have uploaded images to an IBM Maximo Visual Inspection instance via the Visual Inspector iOS application.

 <!-- The intended audience for this Code Pattern -->